 Poor Billy would have loved what the carnival had become—not the drinking, obviously—he suffered from alcoholism.
 The gambling too would have bothered him: mob enforcers killed his father for failing to pay up on a lost bet.
 The general spirit of fun though would have gladdened Billy’s heart.
 For that reason the carnival went ahead this year as well, even though drought had killed all but two of the horses in the area.

 The race was the enthralling.
 Both horses were malnourished, and had to support “jockeys” more physically suited to rugby, or pie-eating contests.
 Right from the gate it was neck and neck, with neither horse progressing beyond a depressed limp.
 Sixteen minutes later the competition reached an adrenalin-charged climax when one of the riders attempted to inject his steed with adrenalin.
-He succeeded only in stabbing himself in the thigh with the syringe, which actually contained an anti-flu vaccine.
+He succeeded only in stabbing himself in the thigh with the syringe, which actually contained a flu vaccine.
 A placebo effect set in, and the hefty fellow leapt from his horse, sprinted through the crowd and plunged into the nearby river, where he expended his energy swimming six kilometres downstream.
 He also caught the flu.

 It was to be the last Barnesville Racing Carnival—some animal rights hippie from the big smoke had attended the event and took offence at how the horses were treated.
 There was nothing malicious, it must be understood.
 The fine people of Barnesville just didn’t know much about horseracing, and for some reason conducted the contest in a Roman gladiator style, with the losing horses being either stabbed to death or fed to lions.